Water analysis of private wells

 Quebec is one of the largest consumers of water in the world.
 In 2006, the drinking water production was 35% higher than the Canadian average and 62% higher than Ontario.
 The volume of water distributed was 795 liters per person per day, while the Canadian average was 591 and that of Ontario was 491.

-- Reduce by at least 20% the average amount of water distributed per person in Quebec compared to 2001
+- The 20% reduction in the amount of water distributed per person compared to 2015;

 If targets are not met, municipalities must: